 Bean and Goose: A Taste of Irish Chocolate

-Two sisters, Karen and Natalie Keane, are the masterminds behind Bean and Goose, a company that creates handcrafted chocolates at Last Tree Farm based in the Wexford countryside of Ireland.
+Sisters Karen and Natalie Keane, are the creative forces behind Bean and Goose, a company that creates handcrafted chocolates at Last Tree Farm based in the Wexford countryside of Ireland.
 The two had been looking for an opportunity to work together when Natalie noticed a gap in the chocolate market.
 At the time she was working in a premium chocolate shop in County Cork, Ireland.

 “There were no Irish chocolate brands connecting the consumer of today in their branding or flavor profile,” said Karen.
 “We then searched for a place where we could learn the art of chocolate making and found our teacher in Kerry with Benoit Lodge.
 This is where we learned how to hand temper chocolate on marble slabs, a traditional technique that we still do today.”